-Please read the accompanying contributions and charges letter to find out more about the annual voluntary contribution of \$50.
-There is a \$12 per term activities charge to the wide support range of stimulation activities that your child will participate in.
+Please read the accompanying contributions and charges letter to find out more about the annual voluntary contribution of \$60.
+There is a \$12 per term activities charge to support the wide range of stimulation activities that your child will participate in.
 The contribution is due at the start of the year.
 You have the option to pay the full amount of \$48 or pay \$12 each term.